climateinteractive/SDEverywhere/README.md

 SDEverywhere includes extensive QA (quality assurance) tools that you can run locally on your machine as you develop your model or in the cloud in a continuous integration environment.
 There is support for two different kinds of tests:

 - **_Checks:_** Check tests can be used to verify that your model behaves according to some guidelines (or conforms to your mental models).
-For example, you can have checks that verify that stocks are always positive, or that some output variable produces values that are close to some historical reference data.
+For example, you can have checks that verify that stocks are always positive, or that some output variable produces values that are close to historical reference data.
 - **_Comparisons:_** Comparison tests can be used to track changes to your model between two different versions.
 For example, you can run your model over thousands of input scenarios and see at a glance how your model outputs differ from a previous version.

 In the following video, we demonstrate how the model-check tools can be run alongside Vensim to give you immediate feedback whenever you make changes to your model.